ncoughlin/scroll-to-hash-element/README.md

 npm install @cascadia-code/scroll-to-hash-element
 ```

-Just place this component anywhere in the application and it will work passively in the background.
+Just place this component anywhere in the top level of the application and it will work passively in the background.

 ```js title=App.jsx
 import React from "react";